 Whoever could have known apostrophe misuse could tarnish a whole profession in such a way?

-With plurals, apostrophes are only used with when indicating possession.
+With plurals, apostrophes are only used when indicating possession.

 Apostrophes indicating possession: Apostrophes are most usually used to indicate ‘possession’ – that is someone or something is owned (possessed) by someone or something else.